loda-lang/loda-programs/programs/README.md

 * [A085913](oeis/A085913.asm): Group the natural numbers such that the product of the terms of the n-th group is divisible by n!.
 (1),(2),(3,4),(5,6,7,8),(9,10,11,12),(13,14,15,16,17,18),(19,20,21,22,23,24),...
 Sequence contains the first term of every group.
 * [A085959](oeis/A085959.asm): Multiples of 37.
 * [A086161](oeis/A086161.asm): Number of monomial ideals in two variables x, y that are artinian, integrally closed, of colength n and contain x^2.
+* [A086162](oeis/A086162.asm): Number of monomial ideals in two variables x, y that are artinian, integrally closed, of colength n and contain x^3.
 * [A086224](oeis/A086224.asm): a(n) = 7*2^n-1.
 * [A086341](oeis/A086341.asm): a(n) = 2*2^floor(n/2) - (-1)^n.
 * [A086514](oeis/A086514.asm): Difference between the arithmetic mean of the neighbors of the terms and the term itself follows the pattern 0,1,2,3,4,5,...